RaniaAhmed56/RaniaAhmed56/README.md

 ### 💻 Full Stack Developer

-* Developed complete applications using **React / Next.js + Django / DRF**.
+* Developed complete applications using **React / Next.js and Django / DRF**.
 * Designed and integrated RESTful APIs.
 * Worked with PostgreSQL, MySQL and SQLite.
 * Implemented authentication and protected application flows.
-* Used Git/GitHub throughout development workflows.
+* Used Git and GitHub throughout development workflows.

 ---